ReDASers/PhishBench/README.md

                         Do not wait for user's confirmation
 ```

-## Use PhishBench as a library
+# Use PhishBench as a library
-For more advance control, you can use PhishBench as a library.
+For experiments which deviate from the basic experiment workflow, you can also use PhishBench as a library.
 To do so, import `phishbench` and the desired modules in your script and call the `initialize` function.

 ```python
 import phishbench